-These Lemon Cornmeal S cookies are really quite tender with a lovely gritty texture from the addition of yellow corn meal and carry an unmistakable lemon scent.
-They’re deliciously simple to make and with staple ingredients you most likely already have on hand.
+These Lemon Cornmeal S cookies are really quite tender with a lovely gritty texture from the addition of yellow corn meal.
+They carry an unmistakable lemon scent and are deliciously simple to make!

-Both my children have fond memories of dipping their hands into their favorite cookie jar brimming with store bought S shaped cookies, but I must say that we adults enjoyed them as much as they if not more!
+Both my children have fond memories of dipping their hands into their favourite cookie jar brimming with store bought S shaped cookies.
+But really, I must say that we adults enjoyed them as much as they if not more!

 I aimed for a cookie with texture and knew cornmeal would work wonderfully and lend a pleasant gritty feel.
 But I also wanted them to be rich in taste and so I played around with egg ratios till my family members gave them a thumbs up.

 Aside from being pleasantly gritty in texture they’re also extremely airy and make a lovely alternative to a much sweeter cookie and simply beg to be dipped in a steaming cup of coffee or tea.

 In fact these not too sweet cookies are perfect after an overindulgent meal and equally great as an anytime snack

 Another area I experimented with was in baking a batch using whisked dry ingredients and another with dry sifted ingredients.
 I must say there was a remarkable difference in the two methods and both with wonderful results.

 In whisking the dry ingredients together I achieved a soft workable dough and I needed a minimal amount of flour on my hands to shape the cookies.
 They baked to a lovely golden color and retained their S shape.
 In texture they were both airy and dry but still tender, with similar characteristics of the store bought variety but much tastier in my opinion.